mohamd7ali/CUDA_Programming/HeatTransformation_TextureMemory/README.md

 ## Notes

-- Only modify `htt.cu` for kernel development; other files should remain unchanged.
+- The grid is a matrix of size $N \times N$, where $N = 2^m$, and each array cell represents a cell within the room.
-- The project is designed for square grids of size 2^m × 2^m.
+- The simulation applies the heat transformation formula for 10 iterations by default.
 - For large grids (`m > 13`), ensure your GPU has sufficient memory.